-Transplant shock is a condition that results from the plant being stressed during the transplantation process.
+Transplant shock is a condition that results from the plant being stressed during the transplanting process.
 The plant may lose leaves or buds, and its growth may be stunted.
 You may also see discoloration of the leaves, wilting, or drooping.
 Many of these symptoms are normal in their mildest form and should be expected after a plant is transplanted.

 Can plants recover from transplant shock?

 Yes, plants can recover from transplant shock.
 This is because plants are able to adapt to new environments.
 In fact, transplant shock is normal.
 When a plant is transplanted, it goes through a period of adjustment as it acclimates to its new surroundings.

 During this time, the plant may experience some stress and exhibit some symptoms of transplant shock.
 However, with a little care and attention, the plant will eventually recover and continue to grow.